armincms/bios/README.md

 ## Introduction
-Bios is a well-designed UI for `armincms/option` package.
+Bios is a well-designed UI based on the `armincms/option` package for store the configurations data.

 ## Installation